acse-hst21/Produce-video/README.md

 ## How to use this code

 Cloning this repository will give the user access to all of the above code.
-For a user who already has spatial data, and would like to convert this data into a similar video, they can do so by following these steps:
+For a user who already has spatial data, and would like to convert this data into a similar video, they can do so via the following steps:

 - After having cloned the repository, go into the *data* folder and delete all of the *dat* files there.
 Then, replace the deleted files with the relevant files.
 - Go into the images folder and delete all of the files.